FredericaBernkastel/HydrusTagMI/README.md

 ### HydrusTagMI

-A tool to calculate conditional probability and mutual information of tag pairs.
+A tool to calculate conditional probability and mutual information of tag pairs.<br>

-Will fetch data directly from Hydrus client database.
+Will fetch data directly from Hydrus client database.<br>

-Usefull for finding tag siblings/parents.
+Usefull for finding tag siblings/parents.<br>